Skip to main content

 Wisconsin Historical Society Descriptive Finding Aid

-A duplicate copy of the information in this finding aid is also available through the Wisconsin Historical Society: Register of the Uniroyal, Inc. Records, 1917-1990
+A duplicate copy of the information in this finding aid, including information about other related materials, is also available through the Wisconsin Historical Society: Register of the Uniroyal, Inc. Records, 1917-1990

 Acquisition Information